IvairBezerra/bootcamp_alura/README.md

-# Bootcamp de Data Science Aplicada
+# Data analysis and aplication of Machine Learning models on the Brazilian hospital scheduling dataset

-Atividades realizadas no bootcamp da Alura
+Guided activities through the Bootcamp of Data Science Applied by Alura